LGBTQ online counselling

 What do I offer?

-At Acorn Counselling Therapy I offer short or long-term counselling online by video, by email or instant messaging.
-In relation to COVID-19 government guidelines, I will offer face to face counselling when it is safe for my clients and I to do so.
+At Acorn Counselling Therapy I offer short or long-term counselling face to face or online by video, by email or instant messaging.

 I understand the wider contextual picture of what it means to be a part of the community.
 From my own journey in life of being gay, I get how our identities have a big impact on how we live, the people we have in our life, the struggles we face and our health.